One: Backward and Forward He Switched His Long Tail….

 - Alice Sebold, “The Lovely Bones”.

-In October 1837 Londoner Mary Stevens was walking to her place of employment, a house in Lavender Hill where she worked as a servant.
-While passing through Clapham Common in the early hours, a demonic- looking figure leapt out at her; seizing her in his vice-like grip, kissing her face frenetically.
+In the wee small hours in October 1837 Londoner Mary Stevens was walking to her place of employment, a house in Lavender Hill where she worked as a servant.
+While passing through Clapham Common, a demonic- looking figure leapt out at her.
+Seizing her in a vice-like grip, he kissed her face frenetically.
 With claws, described by Stevens as “cold and clammy as those of a corpse” he then tore at her clothes.
 Screaming at the top of her lungs, Mary brought locals from nearby houses out onto the common.
-Startled, the demon took of at a superhuman speed.
+Startled, the ‘demon’ took of at a superhuman speed.

 The following day the attacker reappeared, near Mary’s home in Battersea.
-Reports tell of a demonic figure leaping from the shadows, directly into the path of a horse drawn carriage.
+Reports tell of a figure leaping from the shadows, directly into the path of a horse drawn carriage.
 The coachman swerved, crashing and badly injuring himself.
-Again locals investigated, catching sight of the attacker, henceforth known as Spring Heeled Jack.
-Several men gave chase, but Jack took off at great speed towards a 9 foot brick wall.
-The assembled pursuers were astonished as the cackling demon cleared the wall in a single bound.
+Again locals came out of their houses, catching sight of the attacker – henceforth known as Spring Heeled Jack.
+Several men gave chase, but Jack ran off at great speed towards a 9 foot brick wall.
+The pursuers were astonished as the cackling monster cleared the wall in a single bound.

 Lord Mayor Cowan reported to the onlookers he had received a complaint, in writing, from a source he only referred to as “a resident of Peckham” an excerpt below.